How to get married in NYC

 How to Get Married in NYC, Step 1: Obtain a Marriage License

-When the Marriage Bureau reopens, here’s the full step-by-step instructions on the procedure.
-It costs $35 (credit card or money order), you both need some form of valid photo ID (like a passport or driver’s license), and you must obtain the license at least 24 hours before getting married.
+When it’s time for your appointment, the marriage license costs $35 (credit card or money order), you both need some form of valid photo ID (like a passport or driver’s license), and you must obtain the license at least 24 hours before getting married.
 Licenses are valid for 60 days.
 If you are not a U.S. citizen, I recommend calling your consulate to confirm that NYC marriages are valid in your country.

 NOW LET’S TALK ABOUT THE GOOD STUFF: YOUR WEDDING DAY